Java Multithreading Interview Questions and Answers 2024

 Differentiate between process and thread.

-4. What do you understand by inter-thread communication?
+4. What is inter-thread communication?

-• inter-thread communication is nothing but the process of communication between synchronized threads.
+• Inter-thread communication is nothing but the process of communication between synchronized threads.

 • It is used to avoid thread polling in Java.